techdivision/import-docs/pages/06.framework/05.plug-ins/docs.38.md

 #### Subject

 This is the plug-in that does the main work by invoking the registered subjects as well as their registered observers and callbacks.
-When using M2IF as a framework, this plug-in will be a really good entrypoint to add your custom functionality.
+When using Pacemaker Community as a framework, this plug-in will be a really good entrypoint to add your custom functionality.
 In most cases, it'll be quite enough to write a subject and observers that provides the necessary functionality and will be invoke by this plug-in.

 The plug-in configuration is